 - Modern customer support that matches how people communicate

-Introducing Service Hub and the Inbound Service Framework
+Introducing Service Hub

 At HubSpot, it's our sole mission to help businesses all over the world grow better, and if you can't meet the expectations of your customers, you'll never have that chance.
 So we've built an entirely new product line and educational framework to change the way you do business to help you not just keep customers, but turn them into promoters to help you grow your company -- the two keys to building and growing your company.
 Today, both of these new initiatives are live.

-The Inbound Service Framework: Engage, Guide and Grow
+Inbound Customer Service: Engage, Guide and Grow

 At HubSpot, we're students of human change.
 We're a software company, but we're also sort of like anthropologists.
 We're constantly observing the market, listening to our customers, and watching emerging technology.
 What we're looking for is change -- how we can harness it and how we can create a playbook so our customers can leverage it.